 The renewal of certificates adheres to the same procedures as when applying for the certificate for the first time.
+A certificate can be renewed also online in DVV's online portal.

 The issuance of a new certificate adheres to the same procedures as when applying for the certificate for the first time.